nnnkit/all-docs-blogs/docs/javascript/fundamental/operators/2-comparision-operators.md

----
+> ---
 id: comparison-operators
 title: Comparison Operators
 ---

 Comparison operators are used for comparing two values.
-After comparing it returns boolean either `true` or `false`.
+After comparing, it returns boolean i.e. either `true` or `false`.

 Some common comparison operators are: